-A feature box is a prominent optin form that is embedded inside in your header area.
-This is a great way to make sure your optin offer gets seen, without at all interrupting your visitors.
+Feature boxes are prominent optins embedded inside in your header area.
+They’re a great way to make sure your optin offer gets seen without at all interrupting your visitors.

 To learn how to set this up with OptinMonster, check out our step-by-step feature box tutorial here.

-Let’s face it: not every user is going to browse your website in the same way.
-While one person may browse long enough to see a timed lightbox popup, another may abandon your site before it has a chance to trigger.
-So how do you make sure that your site is set up with every user in mind?
+One person may browse long enough to see a timed lightbox popup.
+Another may abandon your site before it’s had a chance to trigger.
+So, how do you make sure that your site is set up with every user in mind?

-It’s actually a lot easier than you might think.
-All you have to do is utilize multiple triggers for a single optin.
+It’s actually a lot easier than you think.
+You utilize multiple triggers for a single optin.

+Wait!
 What does that mean?
-Well, let’s say your OptinMonster popup is set to be displayed on 2nd pageview, OR on exit-intent.
-If a user browses your site long enough, they will see the popup on their 2nd pageview, and they won’t see that same popup again.
-However, if they start to abandon your site before the 2nd pageview trigger, then they will see the popup at that moment.
+Well, let’s say your OptinMonster popup is set to be displayed on the second pageview, or on Exit-Intent®.
+If a user browses your site long enough, they will see the popup on their second pageview, and they won’t see that same popup again.
+However, if they start to abandon your site before the second pageview trigger, then they’ll see your popup at that moment.

-This way, users will only see your optin once, at the exact right moment for them.
+This way, users will only see your optin once, at the perfect moment for them.

 How to Set Up Multiple Triggers in OptinMonster